open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 The following instructions are provided only as recommendations regarding security best practices and by no means are they fully complete:

-1. For the key pair access on OWT server, make sure only people with high enough privilege can have the clearance.
+1. For the key pair access on OWT server, make sure only people/process with high enough privilege can have the clearance.
+For service key, authentication service is recommended to integrate with OWT server and access it.
+For cipher key, hardware security storage is recommended.
 2. Regular system state audits or system change auto-detection.
 For example, OWT server system changes notification mechanism by third-party tool.
 3. Establish policy of file based operation history for the tracking purpose.
 4. Establish policy disallowing saving credentials for remote system access on OWT server.